phoenix1028/hello-world/README.md

 # hello-world
 just some primer exercise

-I am a China student
+I am a China student.

 333